Kong/kong/README.md

   updated across nodes.
 - **Scalability**: Distributed by nature, Kong scales horizontally by simply adding nodes.
-- **Performance**: Kong handles load with ease by scaling and using NGINX at the core.
+- **Performance**: Kong handles load with ease by scaling and using NGINX(Web server or engine) at the core.
 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.
+- **Analytics**: Visualize, inspect, and monitor APIs and microservices traffic.

 For more info about plugins and integrations, you can check out the [Kong Hub](https://docs.konghq.com/hub/).